blynkkk/blueprints/Blynk.NCP with Your MCU/README.md

 You need to connect the MCU of your choice (i.e. `STM32`, `ATmega`, `RP2040` or `ATSAMD`) using UART.

+For example, here's how to connect the XBee modules (`Macchina SuperB`, `DFRobot WiFi Bee`) to the Raspberry Pi Pico board:

 ![Blynk.NCP breadboard](./Images/PiPico-XBee-BlynkNCP.png)

 ## 3. Use the Blynk-provided library to communicate with the NCP